diabolical-ninja/ethical-ai-packages/README.md

 # Ethical AI Store
 Collection of links for Ethical AI, Fairness & Transperency libraries.

+Note this is mostly Python centric but welcome additions regardless of the language.

 **Deon**
 - **Summary**: An ethics checklist for data scientists